Snakes: Queensland Identification

 The species is found in a wide range of habitats, from woodlands to urban areas, where it finds its favourite prey such as fish, frogs, and other small animals.
 Unlike other snakes, it doesn’t rely on venom or constriction, rather just overpowering their prey and swallowing them alive.

-Carpet python (Morelia spilota)
+Carpet Python (Morelia spilota)

 The carpet python, otherwise known as the diamond python is a stunning snake that is often kept as a pet across the world.
 They’re arboreal snakes that can reach an impressive length of 2 metres.
 You will often find them in trees, rock ledges, or on roofs, which often makes them challenging to relocate for snake catchers.